afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 The book goes into much more neurological justification of why we tend to find modern, refined foods exceptionally rewarding and not satiating.
-And why eating refined, delicious and tempting food tempts you to eat more of it later.
+And why eating refined, delicious and tempting food makes you to eat more of it later.
 This are all empirical statements and they are all backed by numerous rat studies.
 But I won't be recollecting these here.

-But more practical tips follow: eat foods that are high in satiety index.
+But more practical tips follow: eat foods that are high on satiety index.
 In other words, eat food that makes you feel full per calorie eaten.
 Potato is one of those superfoods that is not full of nutrition, but is also quite high on such index.
 This explains why people who implement "potato-only" diets are